statikbe/laravel-surveyhero/README.md

 ## Question and collector mapping

-In order to start importing our survey question, answers and responses we need to set up a mapping between the API and our database.
+In order to start importing our survey questions, answers and responses, we need to set up a mapping between the API and our application.
+The mapping is generated from the Surveyhero API data.
+When you want to rename questions, answers and convert responses, you can customise this mapping.
+To make this more flexible, we store this mapping in the Survey data model in the database.
+You can then change this mapping in the database or you can overwrite the mapping (or only specific questions) by adding the mapping to the configuration file of the question mappings that need to be altered.

+This mechanism merges the configuration file mapping into the mapping stored in the database.
+This allows you to more easily change the survey on Surveyhero and just reimport the mapping without having to change the configuration and have to redeploy your application.

 ### Generate mapping
 To automatically generate the mapping using the API, run the following command: